jopenhrm/jopenhrm/README.md

 # JOpenHRM
-Made with love by @duy.chung.
+Made with love.
 Completely free !!!
 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: